bruno-f7s/portfolio/airbnb-porto-2023/README.md

 ### Limitations of the data
 Although there is relevant information available about the listings, there are still some features missing which may influence the analysis, especially when trying to predict the price, the occupancy or explaining causality for something interesting we may see in the data.
 This list is not exhaustive but gives an overview of these limitations:
-- This data is composed of quarterly snapshots, which means that numbers like availability rates can change over time.
+- This data is composed of quarterly snapshots, which means that numbers like availability rates may have changed over the time.
 - Information about state of the listing (brand new/used) is not available.
 - Size of the listing is not available.
 - Other subjective factors cannot be measured like decoration, natural light, overall attractiveness, etc.